 CPCE Study Resources

 Students should begin to study for the CPCE by participating in classes and studying class notes.
 Students can also use a study guide for the National Counselor Exam (NCE) to study for the CPCE.
+It is recommended that students begin reviewing their course materials and studying for the exam at least two months before they plan to take the exam.
 Here are additional CPCE resources:

-If you have any questions about the comprehensive exam, please contact the CPCE/NCE Campus Coordinator, Dr. Kathy Ybanez-Llorente at firstname.lastname@example.org
+If you have read each section on this website and still have questions about the comprehensive exam, please contact the CPCE/NCE Campus Coordinator, Dr. Katie Purswell at firstname.lastname@example.org